Nadine Social Robot: Platform

 The interaction layer or Nadine controller is responsible for executing each of the responses received from processing layer to show it in Nadine's face or gesture.
 For example, based on user location modify Nadine's head to maintain eye gaze with user.
 Apart from this, the interaction layer is also responsible for controlling her motors to show different gestures and facial expressions.
-For verbal responses, it includes a speech synthesizer and lip synchronization module.
+For verbal responses, it includes a speech synthesizer and lip societyion module.
 Based on the verbal response, corresponding phonemes and visemes are generated.
 The speech synthesizer also takes into account the tone of dialog (to show various emotions) while generating speech.
-The lip synchronization converts the visemes into corresponding facial motor position to move Nadine's lips according to her speech.
+The lorgahronization converts the visemes into corresponding facial motor position to move Nadine's lips according to her speech.
 Currently, Nadine can support six languages including English, German, French, Chinese, Hindi and Japanese.

 Events

 Nadine has participated in live demos on stage and engaged with people from all walks of life.
 Proclaimed as one of the world's most realistic humanoid robot, Nadine made her first public appearance as a key highlight at the “Human+: The Future of Our Species” exhibition held in Singapore's ArtScience Museum.

 She has interacted with many people from corporate companies across various industries such as Dentsu Aegis Network (DAN), Credit Suisse and Deutsche Bank.

 Nadine also interacted with Prime Minister of India, His Excellency Narendra Modi during his historic visit to NTU Singapore, on 1 June 2018, which was one of the innovations he took special interest in.

 Nadine has worked as a customer service agent at AIA Singapore.
 She has been trained to handle questions that are usually asked to AIA customer service agents.
 She also encourages AIA customers to sign up with AIA e-care registration portal.
 Customer service interactions were used to train a machine-learning based conversational dialog engine.
 A client-server architecture was also set up between our platform and AIA portal to allow fast and secure communication.